-1 This is the fund of two to be used in the implementation of the Plan's developed markets and currency hedging strategy, by altering the currency hedging ratio within the fund.
+1 This is the fund of two QIAIF to be used in the implementation of the Plan's developed markets and currency hedging strategy, by altering the currency hedging ratio within the fund.

 - 3.3.
-All new contributions / realisations are invested / disinvested so as to move the distribution of the portfolio back towards the prevailing benchmark asset allocation and split. - 3.4.
+All new contributions / realisations are invested / disinvested so as to move the distribution of the portfolio back towards the prevailing benchmark asset allocation and split, subject to maintaining the hedging objectives. - 3.4.
 No other rebalancing is carried out by the investment manager without specific instructions from the Trustee.
 Rebalancing will be considered when the allocation moves more than 10% from the starting allocation.